Massive neutrinos and cosmic composition: Results

 Having established that low-redshift distances also impact neutrino mass inference via the amplitude of structure, we now study constraints deriving jointly from low-redshift distances and CMB lensing data (as well as primary CMB data). \Cref{fig:full-pr3-act-pr4-lens-desi-des} displays the analog of \cref{fig:structure-pr3-no-theta-s-act-pr4-lens-desi-des} including the full \Planck{} likelihoods (rather than artificially removing \Planck{}'s geometric information).

 Clearly, DESI BAO and DES SNe's distinct preferences for $\Omega_m$ still lead to discrepant neutrino mass inference, even when consistently accounting for all of their effects.
 However, though both geometry and structure yield a positive correlation between the neutrino mass sum and the matter fraction, the degree to which these combinations disagree is less severe than when constraining geometry (\cref{fig:geometry-pr3-asmear-desi-des}) or structure (\cref{fig:structure-pr3-no-theta-s-act-pr4-lens-desi-des}) separately.
 Neutrino mass bounds are also tighter for \Planck{} CMB data combined with ACT+PR4 lensing without any low-redshift data, signaling that \Planck{}'s geometric preferences alone prefer smaller matter fractions than CMB lensing data does by itself.
+Nevertheless, whereas the combination with DESI data yields posteriors that are largely incompatible with either mass hierarchy, the posterior using DES SNe data peaks not just at nonzero $\summnu$ but at $\summnu \approx 0.14~\mathrm{eV}$, greater than the minimum mass for either hierarchy.

-This apparent tension between structure and geometry could be interpreted as a manifestation of the lensing anomaly.\footnote{ Note however that \cref{fig:summnu-violin-vary-lensing-asmear-desi-des-none} shows that marginalizing over the amplitude of lensing that smears the acoustic peaks ($A_\mathrm{smear}$) only marginally weakens neutrino mass bounds.
+The apparent tension between structure and geometry evident in the comparison of the CMB-only posteriors in \cref{fig:geometry-pr3-asmear-desi-des,fig:structure-pr3-no-theta-s-act-pr4-lens-desi-des} could be interpreted as a manifestation of the lensing excess.
+Note however that \cref{fig:summnu-violin-vary-lensing-asmear-desi-des-none} shows that marginalizing over the amplitude of lensing that smears the acoustic peaks ($A_\mathrm{smear}$) only marginally weakens neutrino mass bounds.
 In particular, the direct reconstruction of the CMB lensing spectrum from ACT and \Planck{} PR4 yields nearly identical posteriors, indicating that its information on late-time structure dominates that inferred from the smearing of the acoustic peaks.
-These results should therefore be robust to any systematic explanation for the lensing anomaly from \Planck{}'s PR3 power spectra, but they still suggest that four-point reconstructions of CMB lensing prefer more structure growth than \Planck{} data would otherwise predict. } Nevertheless, whereas the combination with DESI data yields posteriors that are largely incompatible with either mass hierarchy, the posterior using DES SNe data peaks not just at nonzero $\summnu$ but at $\summnu \approx 0.14~\mathrm{eV}$, greater than the minimum mass for either hierarchy.
+These results should therefore be robust to any systematic explanation for the lensing anomaly from \Planck{}'s PR3 power spectra, but they still suggest that four-point reconstructions of CMB lensing prefer more structure growth than \Planck{} data would otherwise predict.
+A preference for lensing amplitudes larger than predicted in \LCDM{} also persists in the South Pole Telescope's newest reconstructed lensing spectrum~\cite{SPT-3G:2024atg}.

 To illustrate the impact of \Planck{}'s geometric information on predictions for the CMB lensing spectra, \cref{fig:mnu3-lens-spaghetti-geometry-vs-structure} depicts residuals of posterior samples relative to the \LCDM{} best-fit cosmology (with massless neutrinos only) for results using all CMB and CMB lensing data (as depicted in \cref{fig:full-pr3-act-pr4-lens-desi-des}) and that with \Planck{}'s geometric information artificially removed (\cref{fig:structure-pr3-no-theta-s-act-pr4-lens-desi-des}).